[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 Empress [turns around]: My son, Hua Mulan has always been in the Emperor's

 good graces.
-Since when did you start keeping track of her affairs and
+Since when did you start keeping track of her affairs

 trying to get her in trouble?